manuelrodval/manuelrodval/README.md

 - 📠 I'm currently working at Telefonica
 - 🔧 `.py` `.sql` `.js` `.html` `.css`
-- ✏️ Learning all about MLOPS.
+- ✏️ Currently learning all about MLOPS and Next.js.
 - 🎹 I'm also a pianst!